JanvanCasteren/Accountability/README.md

 This Repo will contain the code for a yet-to-make application for the [Accountability Hack 2016](https://accountabilityhack.nl/).
 The application will use Angular 1.5 and is based on the [Angular NG6-starter](https://github.com/AngularClass/NG6-starter)

-Below you can find the bare instruction to get up running with this repo.
+Below you can find the bare instructions to get up running with this repo.
 More elaborate instructions can be found in de [Readme of NG6-starter](https://github.com/AngularClass/NG6-starter/blob/master/README.md).

 ## Installing
 * `clone` this repo